isomerpages/moe-mi/_cce/Sexuality Education.md

   mso-bidi-font-family:Calibri;mso-bidi-theme-font:minor-latin;color:black">What Are Your #relationshipgoals?&nbsp;</span></p><p style="margin-bottom:0cm;text-align:center;
   line-height:normal" align="center" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;
   mso-bidi-font-family:Calibri;mso-bidi-theme-font:minor-latin;color:black">(60 mins)</span></p></td><td style="width:203.4pt;border:none;background:white;padding:3.75pt 3.75pt 3.75pt 3.75pt" width="271"><p style="margin-bottom:0cm;line-height:normal" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;mso-bidi-font-family:Calibri;
-  mso-bidi-theme-font:minor-latin;color:black">What are unhealthy relationships and who can I turn to if I need help?
-How does one manage aggression, both physical and emotional, in relationships?&nbsp;<br><br>In this lesson, students will learn to navigate challenges in a dating relationship.
+  mso-bidi-theme-font:minor-latin;color:black"><em>What are unhealthy relationships and who can I turn to if I need help?
+How does one manage aggression, both physical and emotional, in relationships?</em>&nbsp;<br><br>In this lesson, students will learn to navigate challenges in a dating relationship.
 This includes identifying unhealthy relationships, when to seek help, who to turn to for support and to appreciate that one can emerge stronger and be better prepared for future relationships. &nbsp;<br><br>Students will have a deeper understanding of what dating and family violence entails and be reminded of the importance of respect for others.</span></p><p style="margin-top:0cm;margin-right:0cm;margin-bottom:0cm;
   margin-left:15.6pt;text-indent:-14.2pt;line-height:normal" class="MsoNormal"><span style="mso-fareast-font-family:&quot;Times New Roman&quot;;mso-bidi-font-family:Calibri;
   mso-bidi-theme-font:minor-latin;color:black"><br style="mso-special-character:
   line-break"><br style="mso-special-character:line-break"></span></p></td><td style="width:49.6pt;border:none;border-right:solid #EAEAEA 1.0pt;